Where to Go On a Malaria-free Family Safari in South Africa?

 • immuno-compromised people

-Anti-malaria Precautions in low-risk areas and seasons include:
+Anti-malaria precautions in low-risk areas and seasons include:

 • insect repellent creams (lotions) and sprays